-COMM S475 Communication in Education and Training 3 credits (3+0) J
+COMM S475 Communication in Education and Training

 Provides teachers and trainers with the theories and concepts needed to understand the nature of human communication process as it occurs within their educational settings.
 Learners research and develop instructional units in communication and appraise their own communication competency.
 Opportunities for improved performance in dyadic relationships, small group discussion and facilitation, and public presentations provided.
 Prerequisite: A lower division COMM course and ENGL S311 (may be concurrent), or instructor permission.